Skip to Content

 Make Sure Your Prenuptial Agreement Is Enforceable in Tennessee

-In Tennessee, a prenuptial agreement is valid if:
+In Tennessee, a prenuptial agreement is only valid if:

-- Both parties had sufficient time to carefully review the contract
+• Both parties had sufficient time to carefully review the contract and sign it knowledgeably

-If you want to challenge a prenuptial agreement, you usually must demonstrate that the other party did not fully disclose their assets or debts and/or that you were coerced into signing it.
+If you want to challenge a prenuptial agreement, you usually must demonstrate that the other party did not fully disclose their assets or debts, that you were coerced into signing it, or that you lacked sufficient knowledge of what rights you were waiving.

 Hire a Trusted Family Law Attorney to Create and Review Your Prenup